-The Group has applied the principles and adopted all code provisions, where applicable, of the Corporate Governance Code ("CG Code") as set out in Appendix 15 to GEM Listing Rules as its own code of corporate governance, except Code Provision B.2.4 (b) - where all the independent non-executive directors of an issuer have served more than nine years on the board, the issuer should appoint a new independent non-executive director on the board at the forthcoming annual general meeting.
-The Directors consider that the Group has complied with all the code provisions as set out in the CG Code throughout the year ended 31 December 2024, except Code Provision B.2.4 (b).
+The Group has applied the principles and adopted all code provisions, where applicable, of the Corporate Governance Code ("CG Code") as set out in Appendix 15 to GEM Listing Rules as its own code of corporate governance.
+The Directors consider that the Group has complied with all the code provisions as set out in the CG Code throughout the year ended 31 December 2022.

 The Group has further adopted a code of conduct regarding securities transactions by the Directors on terms no less exacting than the required standard of dealings as set out in Rules 5.48 to 5.67 of the GEM Listing Rules.
-In response to specific enquiry made by the Company, each of the Directors gave confirmation that he/she has complied with the required standard of dealings and the code of conduct regarding securities transactions by the Directors throughout the year ended 31 December 2024.
+In response to specific enquiry made by the Company, each of the Directors gave confirmation that he/she has complied with the required standard of dealings and the code of conduct regarding securities transactions by the Directors throughout the year ended 31 December 2022.

 The Group believes through the operation of an effective Board, sound internal controls, and accountability to Shareholders, the Group is able to maximise the value of all Shareholders.
-The following summarises the corporate governance practices adopted and observed by the Group during the year ended 31 December 2024.
+The following summarises the corporate governance practices adopted and observed by the Group during the year ended 31 December 2022.